Digital Signing and Certifying

 Any changes to the document after applying a digital signature invalidates the signature.
 Certifying a document (versus signing it) allows the owner of the digital ID to specify certain changes, if any, that a user can make.

-Digitally signing a PDF and digitally certifying a PDF are different actions applied to a PDF; they are not the same thing.
+Digitally signing a PDF and digitally certifying a PDF are different actions applied to a PDF.
+You certify a PDF's content with a certificate.
+Signing a PDF involves both a signature and a certificate.

 Refer to the following topics for more details.